ameng10/forkcast/design/concepts/api-specs.md

 ### POST /api/UserAuthentication/register

-**Description:** Creates a new user account with a username and password.
+**Description:** Creates a new user account with a unique username and password.

 **Requirements:**
-- A user with the given `username` must not already exist.
+- No user exists with the given `username`.

 **Effects:**
-- A new user is created with the provided credentials.
+- Creates a new User `u`.
+- Sets the new user's `username` and a hash of their `password`.
-- Returns the ID of the newly created user.
+- Returns the ID of the new user `u` as `user`.
+- If a user with the given `username` already exists, returns an error message.

 **Request Body:**
 ```json